Workshop

 For adding acrylic detailing you’ll also want a selection of acrylics and separate acrylic brushes.

 •Colors: Must have colors are Titanium white, Bone Black, and Burnt Siena.
 I strongly recommend also having Titanium Buff (for softer, less stark markings), Yellow Ochre (for shell hooves and eyes), and Alizarin Crimson (for any nose pinking).
 My preferred brand is Golden Fluid acrylics.
 You may work with whichever brand you choose.
-I also like having a small bottle of white Liquitex Gesso.
-Gesso is great for adding to your white acrylics for markings for just a bit more tooth and easier application.

 •Brushes: The short handle filberts from the list above are great acrylic detail brushes (you’ll want to have separate oils and acrylics brushes, so buy two sets).
 You’ll also want a good mini round brush.
 There are many options.
 My go to is Winsor Newton Series 7 Kolinsky Sable miniature round in size 3/0.
 You can find cheaper synthetic mini rounds, though know that they will not hold up as long.